priyansh472/Char-Room-Server/README.md

 ## Internal Working

-The chat server conists of the server side and the client side which are connected to each other through sockets.
-The port to which both the server and client sockets connect has been pre-set to 10000.
+The chat server conists of the server side and the client side which can consist of multiple clients which are connected to each other through sockets.
+The port to which both the server sockets and client sockets connect has been pre-set to 10000.

 ### Server

 - The server side is designed to control how a client interacts with server as well as with the other clients.

-- For that, primarily we need functionsto add as well as remove clients from the queue.
+For that, primarily we need functions in order to add as well as remove the clients from the queue as we can have multiple clients.

+- I have used a broadcast_message function , whos function is to send the message of a client to all other clients and the server.

-- Since multi threading is used in the server, hence it is essential to use mutex locks while adding and removing clients from the list.
+- Since we have used multi threading in the server, hence it became necessary to use mutex locks during the addition and removal of the clients from the list.

-- A broadcast_message function has been used, which sends the message of a client to all other clients and the server.

 - On runnning the server, intially the socket is created and after the bind socket and listen functions are executed the server is opened for client processes to join.